Local History/Newburgh Free Library: Local History Room

 - Please call to make an appointment...especially if you are coming from distance.
 Our direct line is 845-563-3617.
 If you have difficulty reaching us, please call 845-563-3600 for further assistance.

-- Staff is available in the local history room most business work days.
+- Staff is usually available in the local history room most business work days.
 Some evening hours are also available.
-Staff is available sporadically on Saturdays during the school year.
-The Local History Room is closed on Sundays during the school year.
+The Local History Room is closed on Saturdays and Sundays during July and August.
 Patrons are advised to call (845) 563-3617 to make an appointment during the week.

 Thank you for your patience and consideration.